 The Royal Train

-As the train accelerated away from Spencer Street it made a fine sight, with fireman Kilmartin hard at it shovelling coal in preparation for the climb from North Melbourne to Essendon, and driver Fitzgibbon, wearing white gloves that matched his beard, watching the railway photographer.
+As the train accelerated away from Spencer Street it made a fine sight, with fireman Kilmartin hard at it shovelling coal in preparation for the climb from North Melbourne to Essendon while driver Fitzgibbon, wearing white gloves that matched his beard, watched the railway photographer.
 At Seymour the engine was changed for another AA class for Albury.
 There were also two pilot engines and two stand-by engines rostered.

 Despite a pilot engine proceeding 15 minutes ahead of the Royal Train to ensure the line was safe, some 630 men had been deployed along the route, each about a quarter mile from the other, to guarantee no interference with the track.
 In New South Wales, 2,300 men were deployed at short notice for the same purpose as their Royal Train made its way from the Victorian to the Queensland border!
 A few days earlier when the Duke had travelled overnight to Sale for a day’s shooting, the way was marked by the camp-fires of lonely platelayers posted as pickets every quarter mile.

-When it was all over, the VR had a fleet of three State cars, the Governor’s car York and old Ministerial car ‘Edinburgh’, plus two Commissioner’s Inspection cars.
-But with two governments now in Melbourne, it was expected these special cars would see more use.
+When it was all over, the Victorian Railways had a fleet of seven special carriages, including three State cars, two Ministerial cars and two Inspection cars.
+The Victorian Railways now had to provide accommodation for both Commonwealth and Victorian V.I.P’s, including both the governors of the Commonwealth and Victoria.
 The Governor-General had taken up residence in Government House in the Domain (with a ball room larger than that in Buckingham Palace), requiring the Victorian Governor to move to ‘Stonnington’, a lesser mansion in Malvern.
 The Commonwealth parliament took over Parliament House at the top of Bourke Street, the Victorian parliament being exiled to the Exhibition Buildings.
 Canberra was still a sheep paddock, and would remain so for several decades.
-Victoria retained control of its railways, as did the other States.
+Despite Federation, Victoria retained control of its railways, as did the other States.